Thursday, April 29, 2010

 Placencia

-We are now in Placencia, only the third community we have been to in Belize and the first on the mainland.
-San Pedro, where we cleared in is actually on Ambergris Caye.
-After leaving Caye Caulker we traveled short distances on the days we moved and stayed behind some of the numerous cays that lie behind the barrier reef.
-Most of the cays are uninhabited, some are private and a few have only fishing camps.
-For the most part we had the place to ourselves with no one within site as far as we could see.
+We are now in Placencia, only the third community we have been to in Belize, and the first on the mainland.
+San Pedro, where we cleared in, is actually on Ambergris Caye.
+After leaving Caye Caulker, we traveled short distances and stayed behind some of the numerous cays that lie behind the barrier reef.
+Most of the cays are uninhabited, some are private, and a few have only fishing camps.
+For the most part, we had the place to ourselves with no one within sight as far as we could see.

 We have really lost contact with news from the United States since losing our satellite radio signal.
-We tried the BBC on the HF radio, but the short time they are on did not carry any real news of importance to us.
-We were talking with a cruising family from Vancouver and they asked if we knew whether the healthcare bill in the US had passed.
-Well, that was old news so we were able to answer that one.
-Logically you would think with internet we could keep up.
-Our internet access is sporadic, that when we get it we have much higher priorities that checking on news stories.
+We tried the BBC on the HF radio, but the short time they were on did not carry any real news of importance to us.
+We were talking with a cruising family from Vancouver, and they asked if we knew whether the healthcare bill in the US had passed.
+Well, that was old news, so we were able to answer that one.
+Logically, you would think that with the internet, we could keep up.
+Our internet access is sporadic, so when we get it, we have much higher priorities than checking on news stories.

 I got a new face mask, although not a very good one, and decided to finish cleaning the bottom of the hull.
-I immediately found two barracuda had taken up residence under the boat up against the hull.
+I immediately found that two barracuda had taken up residence under the boat, up against the hull.
 They didn't seem happy with my arrival and approached me in an intimidating fashion.
-I was hesitant, but one was about 20 inches and the other smaller so I decided they could not do too much harm.
+I was hesitant, but one was about 20 inches, and the other was smaller, so I decided they could not do too much harm.
 They behaved just like little nippy dogs.
-They would approach menacingly to with in about six inches and then if I made a move toward them they would dart away but come right back and repeat.
+They would approach menacingly to within about six inches, and then if I made a move toward them, they would dart away but come right back and repeat.
 I decided to ignore them the best I could.
-I was down there for about 1 1/2 hours and they were still there when I finished still playing the same old game.
+I was down there for about 1 1/2 hours, and they were still there when I finished, still playing the same old game.

 Thursday, April 15, 2010